AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-microservices-imt-config.md

 1. Select the name of the environment that you want to configure.
 This should navigate you to the **Environment Information** page.
 1. Switch to the **Configuration** tab.

 1. Update the SERVICE_ACCOUNT_DETAILS JSON field.

-    >![NOTE]
-    >
-    >Ensure you are using the same name and configuration as given in the following screenshot.
+Ensure you are using the same name and configuration as given in the following screenshot.

 <img src="assets/jws-service-account-config.png" alt="ims service account configuration" width=500>